Gynecological / IncontiLase Tightening

 Previously, kegel exercises, pelvic floor physio or pessaries were the only treatment options for these conditions.
 These were often only mildly effective and had a long waiting list to even be assessed.
 Studies have also shown that women may also be too embarrassed to discuss this condition with their physicians, so 75% of cases go unreported and untreated.

 For more severe conditions, invasive surgery was recommended.
 However, due to the significant risk of complications and a long recovery period, most women preferred to just deal with the condition.
 However, the SP Dynamis Fotona laser has revolutionized the treatment of this condition and provided a life-changing option for women.
 This non-invasive treatment heats up the collagen fibers below the surface of the skin to stimulate collagen growth with little or no pain, and virtually no risk.

 How does it IncontiLase work?

-- Collagen continues to be formed for 6-8 months following the procedure, providing continued and long-term improvement
+Following the procedure, Collagen continues to be formed for 6-8 months following the procedure, providing continued and long time improvement.

 Visit WHYGETSHY.COM for more information and videos that demonstrate the procedure.